 The following description is a summary of the terms of the Paysafe warrants.
 For more information, please see pages 172-173 of Paysafe’s registration statement on Form F-1, filed with the Securities and Exchange Commission (“SEC”) on May 19, 2021 (“F-1”).

-Once the public warrants become exercisable, the Company may call all such warrants for redemption if, and only if, the reported last sale price of our common shares equals or exceeds $18.00 per share (as adjusted for stock splits, stock dividends, reorganizations, recapitalizations and the like) for any 20 trading days within a 30 trading day period ending on the third trading day before the Company sends the notice of redemption to the holders of such public warrants.
+The Company may call all such warrants for redemption if, and only if, the reported last sale price of our common shares equals or exceeds $18.00 per share (as adjusted for stock splits, stock dividends, reorganizations, recapitalizations and the like) for any 20 trading days within a 30 trading day period ending on the third trading day before the Company sends the notice of redemption to the holders of such public warrants.
 In addition, the Company may only call such public warrants for redemption:

 - in whole and not in part;